-No, it is very important that you attend for the whole webinar.
-You will receive important information in the introductory talk and you will spend much of the time with academics and student ambassadors, giving you the opportunity to ask questions about their experience of the course and university life.
+We feel it is very important that you attend for the whole event.
+You will receive important information in the introductory talk and you will spend much of the session with academics and student ambassadors, giving you the opportunity to ask questions about their experience of the course and university life.

 As you are making a decision about where to study for the next three, four or five years, we feel it is of benefit to you to be as well informed as possible about the course and the University.

 If we wish to make you an offer we will inform UCAS within two weeks of your interview day.
 You can check the status of your application on the UCAS website.